dynamsoft-docs/code-parser-docs/programming/javascript/user-guide.md

 #### About the code

 * `license`: This property specifies a license key.
-Note that the license "t0068lQAAALYEhtEBvMXXW/PQNyEwn0zwxU2eDrsWWkyVFnHbiQlE6VXULCiJA5B7kAYMJRlKL5N94Wi7R62CEiCgJnJsfNc=" used in this example is an online license and requires network connection to work.
+Note that the DCP license "t0068lQAAALYEhtEBvMXXW/PQNyEwn0zwxU2eDrsWWkyVFnHbiQlE6VXULCiJA5B7kAYMJRlKL5N94Wi7R62CEiCgJnJsfNc=" used in this example is an offline license.
 Read more on [Specify the license](#specify-the-license).

 * `createInstance()`: This method creates a CodeParser object.